 - Balance Transfer Fee

-- $5 or 2% of the amount of the transfer, whichever is greater
+- $5 or 2% of the amount of each balance transfer, whichever is greater

 - Regular Purchase APR